zitadel/zitadel/apps/login/readme.md

 When updating the session for the webAuthN challenge, we set `userVerificationRequirement` to `UserVerificationRequirement.REQUIRED` as this will request the webAuthN method as primary method to login.
 After updating the session, the user is signed in.

+> NOTE: This page currently does not check whether a user contains passkeys.
+If this method is not available, this page should not be used.

 ### /mfa/set

 This page loads login Settings and the authentication methods for a user and shows setup options.